Welcome to DADARS (2016)

-Welcome to the Derby and District Amateur Radio Society (DADARS) website.
-The Club also incorporates ‘Derby Wireless Club’ that was established in 1911 and is one of the oldest radio clubs in the world.
+Welcome to the website of the Derby and District Amateur Radio Society (DADARS).
+The Society incorporates the ‘Derby Wireless Club’ which was established in 1911 and is one of the oldest radio clubs in the world.

 DADARS Glebe farm Littleover, National field day station 1951

 Gil G2OU operating his home made 10 watt transmitter